Presentation

 • Alexander Cerjan (Sandia Nat.
 Lab., USA)

-• Antonin Coutant (LMA, France) (to be confirmed)
+• Antonin Coutant (LMA, France)

 • Matthieu Davy (Université de Rennes, France)